spencertipping/ni/README.md

 MEDIA
-    yt://oHg5SJYRHA0      Stream video from youtube using youtube-dl v4l2:///dev/video0    Stream video from /dev/video0 v4l2 device x11grab://:0@640x480  Stream video from :0, clipped at 640x480
+    yt://oHg5SJYRHA0      Stream video from youtube using youtube-dl v4l2:///dev/video0    Stream video from /dev/video0 v4l2 device x11grab://:0@640x480  Stream video from X11 display :0, clipped at 640x480
     m3u://https://...
 Stream video from M3U playlist using ffmpeg

     VP                    Play video stream using ffplay
-    VIppm                 Convert video to concatenated stream of PPM images VIpng                 Convert video to concatenated stream of PNG images VImjpeg               Convert video to concatenated stream of JPGs
+    VIppm                 Convert video to concatenated stream of PPM images VImjpeg               Convert video to concatenated stream of JPGs VIpng@1920x1080       Convert video and downsample to 1920x1080 resolution

     AE<mediaspec>         Use ffmpeg to discard video, emit audio as <mediaspec>
     IV<mediaspec>         Convert concatenated images to video (some older ffmpegs fail if you use PNGs as input)

     I[...]
-Split a stream of concatenated PNG or BMP images, transform each with 'ni ...'
+Split a stream of concatenated PNG, BMP, or PPM images, transform each with 'ni ...'

-    IC[init][fold][emit]  Left-fold a stream of concatenated PNG or BMP images using ImageMagick 'convert'
+    IC[init][fold][emit]  Left-fold a stream of concatenated PNG, BMP, or PPM images using ImageMagick 'convert' (see below)

     <mediaspec> describes the container format, codec, and bitrate.
 The
     following examples are valid: